Coffee Drinkers Are Safer Drivers – Participate In The Survey

 The decaf drinkers ended up fairing the worst.
 They accounted for 159 line crossings.
 Those who napped performed almost twice as well with only 84 line crossings.
 The coffee drinkers, on the other hand, out-shown all participants with only 27 line crossings.

 This research also showed that middle-aged participants responded best to caffeine.
 The caffeinated coffee lowered the line-crossing risk for them by 89 perfect.
 Coffee lowered the risk in younger drivers by 23 percent.

 Study #2 – Effects of coffee on driving performance during prolonged simulated highway driving

 This study, published in the research journal “Psychopharmacology,” sought to examine the effects that a single cup of coffee had on simulated highway driving performance.

 In this study, 24 healthy, non-sleep deprived individuals were told to drive two hours on the highway.
 After the two hours were up, the individuals were either given caffeine (a cup of coffee) or a placebo (a decaf cup of coffee) and then told two drive for two more hours.

 To determine whether or not driving performance improved or decreased, the researchers primarily looked at the standard deviation of the lateral position of the vehicle (meaning how much the car swayed from side to side).
 Secondary factors the researchers looked at were speed variability, subjective sleepiness, and subjective driving performance.

 The research showed that caffeinated drivers performed much better (objectively and subjectively) in the two hours following “the coffee break.”

-Complete InsurancePanda.com’s Survey – Are Coffee Drinkers Saver Drivers?
+Complete InsurancePanda.com’s Survey – Are Coffee Drinkers Safer Drivers?

-The results from this survey will be published by next month.
+The results of this survey will be published next month.